realworldocaml/book/en/guided-tour.md

 val my_favorite_language : 'a list -> 'a = <fun>
 ```

-The warning comes because the compiler can't be certain that the
+The warning indicates that the pattern is not exhaustive, meaning
-pattern match won't lead to a runtime error.
-Indeed, the warning
+there are values of the type in question that won't be captured by the
-gives an example of a list, (`[]`, the empty list) that doesn't match
+pattern.
+The warning even gives an example of a value that doesn't
-the provided pattern.
-Indeed, if we try to run
+match the provided pattern, in particular, `[]`, the empty list.
+If
-`my_favorite_language`, we'll see that it works on non-empty list, and
+we try to run `my_favorite_language`, we'll see that it works on
-fails on empty ones.
+non-empty list, and fails on empty ones.

 ```ocaml
 # my_favorite_language ["English";"Spanish";"French"];;